Table of Contents

 |Cost||Free||Free||Free||Free (1% optional donation)||Free to download, 1% to use the BitMinter pool.|

-ConclusionWell that’s it!
+ConclusionWell, that’s it!
 That’s the guide to the top pieces of Bitcoin mining software available today.
 I hope you learned something from it.
 Ultimately, the best piece of mining software for you will depend on your unique circumstances.
 This will include which hardware you’re using, which operating system you plan to use the software with, and your level of expertise when it comes to computers.
+To decide on the best software for you, there are a few questions that you can ask yourself:

 - Do you need Bitcoin mining software Windows 10, or do you use a different operating system?

 - How skilled are you at using a computer?
-Does the thought of command prompts scare the living daylights out of you?
+Does the thought of command prompt scare the living daylights out of you?

 - Are you looking for free Bitcoin mining software that you can use with a low mining fee?